Generate a signed content URL for DRM playback (JW Platform)

 Use the following steps to generate a signed content URL for DRM playback:

-1. From your JWP dashboard Media Library, copy the media ID from the MEDIA ID column.
+Dashboard Follow these steps to retrieve the media_idandsite_idfor the URL:- From your Media library, copy the media ID from the MEDIA ID column.

 Read Studio DRM with JW Platform Policy Reference to learn more about the DRM Policies.